pyta-uoft/website/index.md

 ### W0212: Protected member access {#W0212}

-Variables starting with underscores are a convention that means the field should not be accessed outside of the calling class.
+Variable names starting with underscores are a convention that means the field should not be accessed outside of the calling class.
 This encapsulation is a hint to the user that they should not change the field as it may be critical to the proper functioning of the object.
-Any field that does not have an underscore the user may interact with.
 Furthermore, this also applies to methods with underscores since calling them may also cause adverse affects.

-If you want to access a field with an underscore, check to see why it is an underscore and change it to not having an underscore if you discover that it does not need to be hidden from the user.
-If you are using any other class from another developer, then you are assumed to not tamper with the internals of their class.

 ~~~~ {include="W0212_protected_access"}
 ~~~~